DavisPL-Teaching/189c/lecture6/README.md

-# Lecture 6: Formal Verification
+# Lecture 6: Formal Verification in Dafny

 (Day 18 and the following days)